declancouch/Automated-Soap-Dispenser-And-Counter/README.md

-#### Setting up power supply(use the image below as reference):
+#### Setting up power supply(Use the image below as reference):
 - Snap the power supply board into your breadboard
 - Plug your 9V power supply cord into the outlet, then the other end into your power supply board
-- Using a wire, plug one end of the wire into the ground side of the power supply and the other end to the ground of the Arduino.
-You must incorporate this or your circuit will be short and not work
+- Using a wire, plug one end of the wire into the ground side of the power supply and the other end into the ground of the Arduino.
+You must incorporate this or their will be a short circuit within your hardware and it won't work
 - Press the white button on the power supply to turn it on

 ![9vbatterysetup](https://github.com/declancouch/Automated-Soap-Dispenser-And-Counter/assets/145140758/96e0f5af-a386-4aa5-b7e9-33c16bc0f541)